yafuly/CoGnition/README.md

 This work is accepted to appear at the ACL 2021 main conference.
 You may find the paper here: [https://arxiv.org/abs/2105.14802](https://arxiv.org/abs/2105.14802).

 ## Data
 All splits of CoGnitnion dataset are included in '/data', which contains the randomly split training, validation and test sets, along with the CG test set ('/data/cg-test') for evaluating compositonal genernalization.
+To facilitate reproduction of the baseline, we also provide processed data (both BPE processed data and farsieq-binarized data) that is used in our paper experiments.

 Samples from the training, validation and random test sets: